wizarrrr/wizarr/README.md

 ---

-Wizarr is an automatic user invitation system for Plex, Jellyfin, and Emby.
+Wizarr is an automatic user invitation and management system for Plex, Jellyfin, Emby, Audiobookshelf, Romm, Komga and Kavita.
 Create a unique invite link and share it with users — they’ll be automatically added to your media server and guided through downloading apps, accessing request systems, and more!

 **The problem**: Inviting your Friends/Family to your Plex server Is complicated and tedious.
 It's also a hard concept for them to get their head around.